losandes/heinz-95729-project/README.md

 7. Now we can run the Categorizing_Apparel.py code to predict the categories for the images in the Test folder
 8. The above code creates a 'Predict' folder in the working directory with Test images categorized in folders according to their predictions

-Note - Change the current working directory in Data_Train_Valid_Split.py and Categorizing_Apparel.py codes to the directory they are stored in
+Note - Change the current working directory in Data_Train_Valid_Split.py and Categorizing_Apparel.py codes (in the beginning) to the directory they are stored in

 ### Brief description of how the clustering algorithm works